Squirrel Hill

 Marc Jampole

-Marc Jampole is the author of Music from Words, published in 2007 by Bellday Books, Inc. (www.belldaybooks.com).
-His poetry has been published in Mississippi Review, Oxford Review, Janus Head, Main Street Rag, Ellipsis, Wilderness House Review and other journals.
-Over the years, four of Marc’s poems have been nominated for The Pushcart Prize.
+Marc Jampole is the author of Music from Words, (Bellday Books, 2007).
+His poetry has been published in Mississippi Review, Cortland Review, Slant, Fish Drum, Oxford Review, Janus Head, Ellipsis, and other journals.
+Over the years, four of Marc’s poems have been nominated for the Pushcart Prize.
 More than 1,200 articles he has written on various subjects have been published in magazines and newspapers.
 Marc has worked professionally as a filmmaker, television news reporter, university instructor, options trader, advertising executive and writer.

 July 4th